jspaezp/sctree/vignettes/paper/paper.md

 favor scTree, therefore we utilized several classifiers for the markers derived from either scTree, t-tests or wilcoxon-tests.
 As shown in **Figures 1 and 2**, bias was not observed, and regardless of the final classification model, the features selected by using scTree provide a comparable accuracy, precision and recall to those acquired using traditional differential expression methods.
-It is to note that many of the wrongly assigned labels happen between cell populations that are hard to define in-vivo and are not resolved clusters in the UMAP dimensional reduction, such as macrophage subtypes and between NK an Tc cells.
+It is important to note that many of the wrongly assigned labels happen between cell populations that are hard to define in-vivo and are not resolved clusters in the UMAP dimensional reduction, such as macrophage subtypes and between NK and Tc cells.

 ![**Depiction of the classification performance achieved in the Jurkat:293 50:50 dataset.**  A number of machine learning algorithms were tested to ensure that scTree performed as well as traditional marker identification approaches, regardless of the classifier used.](./paper_figures/benchmarks_5050_boxplot.png "Figure 1")

-![**Depiction of the predicted identities in the PBMC 3k dataset dataset.** **A.** Real identities are the identities as identified through unsupervised clustering performed using Seurat and annotated based on prior knowledge [@Butler2018]. **B.** The scTree package was then used to then classify cells based on the top 5 markers for each cluster chosen by scTree and accurately recapitulates the original classification determined by Seurat. **C.** Confusion matrix showing the assigned classification to each cluster.](./paper_figures/pbmc_prediction_sctree.png "Figure 2")
+![**Depiction of the predicted identities in the PBMC 3k dataset dataset.** **A.** Real identities are the identities as identified through unsupervised clustering performed using Seurat and annotated based on prior knowledge [@Butler2018]. **B.** The scTree package was then used to classify cells based on the top 5 markers for each cluster chosen by scTree and accurately recapitulates the original classification determined by Seurat. **C.** Confusion matrix showing the assigned classification to each cluster.](./paper_figures/pbmc_prediction_sctree.png "Figure 2")

 ## Example Output from the package